ea7kir/q100transmitter/README.md

 ### After rebooting
 Use your finger to configure some Desktop settings:
 ```
+If updates are available, install then now

 Appearance Settings
     Disable Wastebasket & External Disks
-Raspberry Pi Configuration
-    System set Network at Boot to ON
-If updates are available, install then now
 ```
 Login from a PC, Mac, or Linux computer and login to the Pluto to authenticate and exit
 ```